UPPMAX/programming_formalisms/lesson_plans/2023_autumn/README.md

  * [ ] Build up the repo from scratch during the
    course: it is beautifully in line with the course; to formalize our workflow!
+   This can also be done as early as when writing a faiytale and then adding the spellchecker!

 Adding R examples including videos is easy, as I already have these.
 Refer to these in